Randwick City Council has endorsed Randwick’s first Draft Social Cohesion and Multicultural Plan to go on public exhibition.

 Have your say

-Your feedback will help Council refine the final Plan and reflect the needs and experiences of our diverse community.
+Your feedback on the draft Plan will help Council refine the final Plan and reflect the needs and experiences of our diverse community.
 The updated Plan, incorporating community feedback, will return to Council for endorsement.

 Survey open: Friday, 10 April to Sunday, 10 May 2026.